Overactive bladder may be treated using pelvic floor physiotherapy techniques.

 Sometimes we ask children whether they need to empty for our own convenience.
 Admittedly there’s nothing worse than being half way through the shopping to be told that a bathroom visit is needed.

-Unfortunately mums and grandmothers sometimes unknowingly cause children to develop bladder problems with the habit of ‘going just in case’.
-When possible let children learn to feel the appropriate urge to empty without prompting them.
+Unfortunately caregivers including mothers and grandmothers sometimes unknowingly cause children to develop bladder problems and the habit of ‘going just in case’.
+When possible try to let children learn to feel the appropriate urge to empty without prompting them.

 Some common bladder irritants are hidden in foods and drinks.
 The following list contains some of the more common bladder irritants that may or may not contribute to overactive bladder: